Western Australian Premier Cricket

-Western Australian Premier Cricket is a club cricket cricket competition played at a level below the first-class Western Warriors and other state teams.
+Western Australian Premier Cricket is a club cricket competition played at a level below the first-class Western Warriors and other state teams.
 The competition is administered by the Western Australian Cricket Association.
 It is the premier club cricket competition in Western Australia and players vying for Western Warriors and national team selection are typically chosen from Premier Cricket competition clubs.
 Retiring international and first-class players wishing to continue playing will generally return to their original Premier Cricket club.
 There are currently 16 teams in the competition.

 History

 1st Grade clubs compete for the 'Alcohol.Think Again District Cricket Competition Shield'.

 The First Grade minor premiers win the 'Kevin Sullivan Silver Cup' as well as a cash prize of $3000.